GoogleCloudPlatform/gcp-service-broker/docs/use.md

 ### Basic Configuration

-Create an account with access to your ML models.
+Create an account with developer access to your ML models.
 Uses plan: `be7954e1-ecfb-4936-a0b6-db35e6424c7a`

 **Provision**